US/Imperial Products with ASME/ANSI Specification

 At The FCH Sourcing Network you will find hundreds of thousands of fasteners within our database of surplus, odd lot, slow-moving and hard to find fasteners that conform to the ANSI specification.

-Pins by ANSI Specification - Pins are available in many varieties for specific jobs where additional strength is required to secure materials.
+Pins by ASME/ANSI Specification - Pins are available in many varieties for specific jobs where additional strength is required to secure materials.

-Rivets by ANSI Specification - Rivets are fasteners used to permanently hold two pieces of material, usually metal, together.
+Rivets by ASME/ANSI Specification - Rivets are fasteners used to permanently hold two pieces of material, usually metal, together.
 In general, riveting involves placing the shank of the rivet through a specific-sized hole in two or more materials, and then tightening by deforming the tail end of the rivet.

-Washers by ANSI Specification - Washers are usually manufactured from thin plate (disk-shaped or square) with a hole to fit under the head of a fastener in order to increase the hold of the fastener or to increase the bearing surface.
+Washers by ASME/ANSI Specification - Washers are usually manufactured from thin plate (disk-shaped or square) with a hole to fit under the head of a fastener in order to distribute the load and increase the hold of the fastener by increasing the bearing surface.